jadecobra/python_tdd_exercises/source/conventions.rst

 tuples
 *********************************************************************************

-A tuple is a sequence or container of data that cannot be changed later, it is immutable and represented with parentheses/brackets for example
+A tuple_ is a sequence or container of objects_ that cannot be changed later, it is immutable and represented with parentheses/brackets for example

 .. code-block:: python